Dtphelan1/hidive-next-episode/README.md

 # hidive-next-episode

 A browser extension for a better HiDive anime watching experience.
-Specifically, this integrates a next-episode button directly into the player overlay, nestled in the upper-right hand corner of the player.
-Efforts have been made to align the styling of this button with the current hidive UI.
+This extension integrates a next-episode button directly into the player overlay, nestled in the upper-right hand corner of the player.
+Efforts have been made to align the styling of this button with the current HiDive UI.

 |                                           Default View (Sept 1 2022)                                           |                                             Extension - same view                                              |
 | :------------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------: |